Alaskan Klee Kai

-The Alaskan Klee Kai is a spitz-type breed of dog, developed in the late 20th century as a companion-sized dog resembling the larger Alaskan Malamute and Siberian Husky.
+The Alaskan Klee Kai is an American spitz-type breed of dog, developed in the late 20th century as a companion-sized dog resembling the larger Alaskan Malamute and Siberian Husky.
 It is an energetic, intelligent dog with an appearance that reflects its northern heritage.
-Bred in three sizes, its weight range is from 5 to 22 pounds as an adult, depending on whether its a standard, toy, or miniature.
+Bred in three sizes, its weight range is from 5 to 22 pounds as an adult, depending on whether it is a standard, toy, or miniature.

 History

 The name Klee Kai comes from the Athabaskan words meaning “little dog”.
 The breed was originally developed in Alaska by Linda Spurlin in the 1970s.
 The breed was created using the Alaskan Husky, a small amount of Siberian Husky, a slightly larger amount of American Eskimo Dog, and some Schipperkes.
-Spurlin’s “hardcore approach” to breeding might be considered harsh to some, as she “used the best and culled the rest” in order to create the breed.
+Spurlin followed her brother's advice to "breed the best, and cull the rest" in order to create the breed.

 Description

 The average Alaskan Klee Kai's temperament is curious, agile, aloof, and intelligent.
 They can be so intelligent that they can become stubborn, which is considered an unwanted trait.
 They excel at agility, and even though they are small dogs, they are thick-boned and can withstand high jumps.
 Their small size can be advantageous to agility training, allowing them to move with ease and gracefulness.

-They come in four colors: red and white; black and white; gray and white; and all white.
-There are subdivisions within each color, such as wolf gray and silver gray, cinnamon red and dark red, jet black and white, and salt and pepper black and white.
-Albinism in Alaskan Klee Kai's may disqualify dogs from show rings and breeding programs, as it is stated in the breed standard that all-white is not a recognized color.
+They come in any shade of three colors: red and white, black and white, and gray and white.
+Any solid color in Alaskan Klee Kai may disqualify dogs from show rings and breeding programs, as it is stated in the breed standard.

 The three sizes of an Alaskan Klee Kai are: Toy, Miniature, and Standard.